Blackberry Goat Cheese Salad

-Blackberry Salad with Toasted Hazelnuts is a deliciously satisfying salad that's cool, creamy, crunchy and easy to make!
+Blackberry Goat Cheese Salad is deliciously satisfying & cool, creamy, crunchy & easy!

 - 1/2 cup Hazelnuts, dry roasted, roughly chopped

 - 1/4 cup Italian Flat Leaf Parsley, roughly chopped

 - 1/4 tsp Flaky sea salt and ground pepper